mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 We added a "CascadingValue" that wraps our MainLayout component.
 In the code section, we initialized our object.
 Any component may now publish or subscribe to events.

-The default counter component contains a button that when clicked, keeps track of the click counts internally.
-We are going to modify the component to publish events to our StateStore instead.
+The default counter component contains a button that (when clicked) keeps track of the click counts internally.
+We will modify the component to publish events to our StateStore instead.
 We will then create a new component that listens and reacts accordingly.

 ```csharp
 @page "/counter"